 When people see an “Enter coupon code here” field, they feel less special.
 “How come I don’t have one?”
 Many go to Google to find a coupon; many never return.
 Leaving the site in search for coupons is a common reason for shopping cart abandonment.

-So this is not a good idea:
+So, this is not a good idea:

-Customers who already have a coupon code will be looking for a way to enter it – so unless you hid it really well, they will find it and will be able to apply their coupon code.
+Customers who already have a coupon code will be looking for a way to enter it.
+Unless you hide it really well, they will find it and be able to apply their coupon code.

-Asos shows these 3 key messages underneath the Checkout button (which also says “Pay Securely Now”):
+Here’s an example that shows those three key messages underneath the checkout button, which also says “Pay Securely Now”:

-Persistent Carts FTW
+Persistent carts FTW

 Here’s a good story on forced registration, told by usability guru Jared Spool: